ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 ### Implement CI pipeline and fuzz an existing software or a project w.r.t. automation

-This is a free-form task where you will integrate a fuzzer into an existing project and design a CI pipeline which triggers on each pull/commit request.
+This is a free-form task where you will integrate a fuzzer into an existing project and design a CI pipeline that triggers on each pull/commit request.

 Here's what you need to do:
 * Find a project or use one of your own
 * Create a repository in Github and upload your project there
 * Clone the repository and work to integrate a fuzzer of your choice
 * Push the changes and design a Github actions workflow
-* Github actions workflow file should trigger fuzzer on each code changes and log results
+* GitHub actions workflow file should trigger fuzzer on each code change and log results
-* A better implemented workflow would store bugs found as artifacts
+* A better-implemented workflow would store bugs found as artifacts

 There is no restriction to the choice of software or platform that students use for this task.
-Main idea behind this task is to integrate fuzz automation into an existing software. **If you want to design a CI pipeline outside
+The main idea behind this task is to integrate fuzz automation into existing software. **If you want to design a CI pipeline outside
-Github you are free to do so, but discuss with TAs before-hand.**
+GitHub you are free to do so, but discuss it with TAs before-hand.**

-This task can be completed with cifuzz or any other fuzzer which supports continuous integration (CI) such as:
+This task can be completed with cifuzz or any other fuzzer that supports continuous integration (CI) such as:
 - [OSS-fuzz](https://github.com/google/oss-fuzz)
    Sample guide: https://google.github.io/oss-fuzz/getting-started/continuous-integration/